avanwyk/pso-platform-benchmarks/cc/README.md

-# Cswarm
+# C/C++ PSO
-C++ based Particle Swarm Optimization.
-This library is still in the early development phases.
-Please check back soon.
+C++ based implementation of the Particle Swarm Optimization algorithm.
+The code is functional in style and uses the [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) linear algebra library.

+## Implementation
+The algorithm implemented is the synchronous modified gbest PSO with the inertia term as per:
+* Shi, Yuhui, and Russell Eberhart.
+"A modified particle swarm optimizer."
+Evolutionary Computation Proceedings, 1998.
+IEEE World Congress on Computational Intelligence., The 1998 IEEE International Conference on.
+IEEE, 1998.

 ### Build instructions
 The project is built using [Bazel](http://bazel.io/).

-* Core library
+* Core

     ```shell
     bazel build cswarm/core -c opt